Sustainable Hybrid Document-Routed Retrieval for Financial RAG: Resolving the Robustness-Precision Trade-off: Introduction

 \subsection{Background and Motivation}

 Financial 10-K reports are comprehensive annual filings mandated by the U.S.\ Securities and Exchange Commission (SEC) for all publicly traded companies.
 A typical 10-K report for a large corporation spans 100--300 pages and encompasses audited financial statements, management discussion and analysis (MD\&A), risk factor disclosures, and supplementary schedules.
 For the S\&P~500 index alone, these filings collectively represent tens of thousands of pages of dense, domain-specific text that analysts, investors, and regulators must navigate to extract actionable information.
-Recent advances in generative AI have broadened the scope of automated analysis across such complex, real-world domains~\citep{yao2025generative}.
+Recent advances in generative AI have broadened the scope of automated analysis across such complex, real-world domains~\citep{yao2025generative}, ranging from urban traffic-signal control~\citep{deng2026adaptive} to deployment frameworks for AI in healthcare~\citep{chen2026applying}.

 Retrieval-Augmented Generation (RAG)~\citep{lewis2020rag} has emerged as a leading paradigm for building question-answering (QA) systems over such large document collections.
 The standard RAG pipeline operates in two phases: an offline \emph{indexing} phase that splits documents into chunks, computes embeddings, and stores them in a vector database; and an online \emph{query} phase that retrieves the most relevant chunks for a given question and feeds them as context to a large language model (LLM) for answer generation.
 This chunk-based approach has proven effective across many domains~\citep{gao2023retrieval, izacard2022atlas, siriwardhana2023improving}.